dkappiah/iSmart_Public/README.md

 ## Project Overview

-**iSmart Bank** is a lightweight digital wallet system that mimics basic banking operations.
-Users can securely register, login, manage balances, perform peer-to-peer transfers, and review transaction history — all via a modern web interface.
+iSmart Bank is a lightweight digital wallet system that mimics basic banking operations.
+Users can securely register, login, manage balances, perform peer-to-peer transfers, and review transaction history  all via a modern web interface.

-The application is built using **PHP** and **MySQL** on the backend, with **HTML/CSS/JavaScript** handling the frontend.
+The application is built using PHP and  MySQL on the backend, with HTML/CSS/JavaScript handling the frontend.

 ---